-The exam board that is used by the SJP maths department is Pearson Edexcel.
-Pupils will sit a full GCSE examination at the end of Year 11.
-There are three examination papers in total, each exam paper lasts 1 hour and 30 minutes and totals 80 marks.
-Each paper has equal weighting.
+You will sit a full GCSE examination at the end of Year 11.
+This comprises of three examination papers with the duration of 1 hour 30 minutes per examination.
+All exams carry equal weighting.
 Paper 1 is a non-calculator exam and papers 2 and 3 will require a scientific calculator.

-Pupils will be entered for either the Higher or Foundation Tier in line with the new grading system: Higher Tier (Possible grades achieved 9 - 4) or Foundation Tier (possible grades achieved 5 - 1) based on their performance and teacher assessment.
-This will be regularly monitored and resources will be used by the examination board to decide which tier is the most suitable for your child including discussions with class teacher, parents and child.
-The tier is not usually finalised until the last possible opportunity to ensure there isn't a ceiling on a child's progress.
+You will be entered at either Higher or Foundation Tier in line with the new grading system: Higher Tier (Possible grades achieved 9 - 4) or Foundation Tier (possible grades achieved 5 - 1) based on your performance and teacher assessment.

-Many careers and higher education courses require a 'standard pass' at a grade 4 or a 'strong pass' at a grade 5.
+Many careers and higher education courses require a 'standard pass' at a grade 4 and 'strong pass' at a grade 5.

-Studying Maths opens up the possibility of a diverse range of future career paths; some examples include working as a Financial analyst, Accountant, Game Designer, or an Engineer.
+Studying Maths opens up the possibility of a diverse range of future career paths; some examples include working as Financial analyst, Accountant, Game Designer and an Engineer.